troysellers/heroku-demokit/README.md

 ### demokit:users:invite

 ```
+Usage: heroku demokit:users:invite

-> heroku demokit:users:invite -t <TEAM> -f <path to users.csv>          # Will invite a list of users to the specified team.
+Read csv of user details and invite to the specified team.

+ -f, --file FILE     # [REQIURED] path to csv file that has, per line, (email, [member|admin|viewer]) entries
+ -t, --team TEAM     # [REQIURED] team to invite users to
 ```

 Command will read the csv file and invite users to the specified team.